grapl-security/grapl/EDITOR_SETUP.md

 ## TypeScript Setup

 In an effort to maintain consistency among the files in our front-end codebase, we use the VS Code extension, "Prettier".

-The reason why we use a consistent formatter on our front-end is because certain elements require no whitespace between tags.
+The reason why Grapl uses a consistent formatter on our front-end is because certain elements require no whitespace between tags.

 Sometimes auto-formatters add extra spaces, which may occasionally result in bugs.

-If you don't have the VSCode extension, "Prettier", please install it by clicking the "Extensions" icon on the left panel, searching for "Prettier", then clicking the "Install" button.
+If you don't have the VSCode extension, "Prettier", please install it by clicking the "Extensions" icon on the left panel in VSCode.

+Then search for "Prettier", and clicking the "Install" button.

 To update your Prettier extension settings in VSCode, navigate to:
 - File > Settings > Extensions > Prettier
-- On the upper right hand corner of the VSCode IDE underneath the close(X) button, click the “Open Settings (JSON) button and ensure your settings match the file below:
+- On the upper right hand corner of the VSCode IDE underneath the close(X) button, click the “Open Settings (JSON) button
+- Ensure your settings match the file below:

 ```
 {